tyataessence/tyataessence.github.io/_posts/career/2025-10-02-key-insights-think-again.md

 author: Rakesh Tyata
 ---

-**Rethinking** is a superpower in a world that changes faster than our assumptions.
+The world is evolving at lightning speed, and in such a fast-paced environment, holding onto old assumptions can be our biggest obstacle.
+What if I told you that the ability to rethink, is to challenge what we believe we know.
+It is the real superpower we all need.

-In _Think Again_, Adam Grant reminds us that intelligence isn't about knowing everything — it's about **being willing to question what we think we know.**
+In the book Think Again, the author Adam Grant flips the script on what intelligence really is.
+It’s not about having all the answers — it’s about being brave enough to question them.
+Success doesn’t come from sticking to the 'right' answers, but from asking the right questions and staying curious, especially when we think we have figured it all out.

-He introduces the idea that success comes not from having the **best answers**, but from asking the **right questions** and staying curious even when we're confident.
+Today, let's unlock the power of rethinking.
+Because the best breakthroughs come not from certainty, but from the willingness to ask why — and, even more importantly, why not?"

-💡 _Analogy: It's like cleaning the lens of your glasses — the world hasn't changed, but now you can finally see it clearly._
+💡 _Analogy: Rethinking is like being a navigator at sea: instead of stubbornly following an old map, you adjust your course when the winds shift, knowing that success lies in being open to new directions._

 ---